 HVAC and Health

 No matter what the season, an HVAC system helps your home temperature remain comfortable for you.
 Like anything else in your home, it requires regular maintenance to keep it working properly.
+You can hire a home cleaning service or an HVAC company to help you clean and maintain it.
 Without appropriate maintenance, health issues like headaches, congestion, eye irritation, and sore throats can occur.
 Having an HVAC technician come out to your home to inspect the system and remove any build up is one way to keep it from affecting your health.

 Causes of HVAC-Related Health Problems